aaroncampbell/pull-quotes/readme.txt

 Pull Quotes done right.
 The pull quotes are created with javascript, so that you don't have any problems with out of order or duplicate content.

-Brought to you by <a href="http://ran.ge/" title="WordPress Development">Ran.ge</a>
+Collaborate on the plugin: <a href="https://github.com/aaroncampbell/pull-quotes">Pull Quotes on GitHub</a>
-Collaborate on the plugin: <a href="https://github.com/OpenRange/pull-quotes">Pull Quotes on GitHub</a>
+Brought to you by <a href="http://aarondcampbell.com/" title="WordPress Plugins">Aaron D. Campbell</a>

 == Installation ==